Internship Grant Program

 Application Process: HAND’s Summer Internship Grant Program is opened each year to nonprofit and government members.
 Applicants are required to submit an online application that includes a detailed description of the internship position.
 After the applications are evaluated, selected organizations will be notified of their award.
 Grants will be dispersed to organizations upon completion of the internship and submission of the internship evaluation form.
 Organizations who are awarded the grant are required to pay the student $2,000, half of which will be funded through the grant.

-The application period for the 2018 Summer Internship Grant Program has closed.
+Stay tuned for updates on the Summer 2019 Internship Grant application!
 Please direct any questions to email@example.com.

 Hear what HAND’s Summer Intern Program Alumni have to say about their experiences:

 Mussa Seid did an incredible job administering the property management survey at three AHC properties, compiling all of the data, analyzing the data and presenting the data in a variety of formats so it can be used to effectively help property management staff better serve our residents.
 He also worked some hours at the Gates of Ballston summer camp where the children adored him and he served as an excellent role model for them and gave them the attention they crave and need.
 AHC had never hired an intern this young.
 Mussa is going to be a senior in high school this year.
 We also had never hired an AHC resident before.
 Everyone who worked with Mussa was impressed by his professionalism and the quality of work he produced.
 Here is what Mussa said about the experience:

 I’ve been told that future jobs rely heavily on work experience; this internship has given me incredible opportunities.
 It has provided a ‘bridge’ as I transition into pursuing further education as well as shedding light upon my interests and desires for my career path.
 This internship has built on various skills necessary to succeed in the future and I am so grateful.
 I’ve built relationships with keen and kind people; thank you for this informative and fun opportunity.“